Description of Classes

 Pre-K 2-3 Toddler Class

-Added by popular demand, we will be offering a Pre-K 2-3 year old toddler class on Thursdays from 3:30-4:30 taught by our very own Nikki Houston.
-This class will introduce the art of dance style with focus on rhythm and coordination.
+Taught by Tara Lancaster, this class will introduce the art of dance style with focus on rhythm and coordination.
+Mrs. Tara has many years experience working with toddlers, teaching them rhythm and movement as well as working with dance props.
 In lieu of a recital, we will teach this class a routine, order a costume for them, and let them perform in their classroom environment that they are use to for all of their family.
 We feel at ADA that putting most toddlers on stage before the age of 4 can be frightening and intimidating, especially as big as our shows can be.
 This will give them a chance to show off what they have learned and look forward to the big stage when they are four.
 We are very excited and look forward to teaching your precious little ones!